konradhalas/residuum/README.md

 it's definitely not a speed daemon.

 However, project is done and I learned a lot during this time.
-Robots contest was also a very good lesson for such a beginner like I am.
+Robots contest was also a very good lesson for such beginner like I am.
 I have many ideas which I want to implement so stay tuned for the next version of Residuum.

+Let's go briefly through all construction details.

 ## Electronics